Our0Boros/python-skillshare-beginner/class/README.md

 ## Class
 - Classes provide a means of bundling data and functionality together.
 - Creating a new class creates a new type of object, allowing new instances of that type to be made.
 - Each class instance can have attributes attached to it for maintaining its state.
 - Class instances can also have methods (defined by its class) for modifying its state.
+- a class name must start with a capital letter
 * syntex:
 ```
 class Class_name():
 	"""docstring of the class"""